X

 "Like a house made of sticks, they stand up to some wear, and don't blight the neighborhood."

-Better know in the UK as a reusable shopping bag or heavy duty plastic bag, these are thicker than their single-use cousins and can be reused many, many times.
-Most often used for purchases in department stores, fashion outlets and high street stores.
-They are also widely sold in supermarkets for a minimal cost and can be replaced for free when they start showing signs of wear and tear.
+These heavy-duty plastic bags are thicker than their single-use cousins and can be reused many, many times.
+Now commonly sold in supermarkets and sometimes replaced for free when they start showing signs of wear and tear (depending on the store policy).

 "Like a house made of bricks, they are built to last."